The Greaser's Gauntlet: Plot

 The film begins as Jose, a young Mexican man, leaves his home in the Sierra Madre Mountains in order to make his way in the United States.
 Before he leaves, his mother presents him with a pair of gauntlets embroidered with a cross, which are intended to be a reminder of her love as well as what she has taught him: "to be temperate, honest, and dispassionate; to bear the burden of life's cross with fortitude and patience."

 The film then moves on a tavern on the border, populated by cowboys, miners and railroad construction employees.
 Tom Berkeley is the engineer of the construction company, and his fiancée Mildred West has just arrived from New York.
 Bill Gates, an assistant engineer, secretly loves Mildred, though she rebuffs his unwanted advances.

 Mildred and Tom's entry in the tavern draws everyone's attention, during which a Chinese servant steals money from a group of cowboys playing poker and plants the cowboy's bandanna at Jose's feet.
 Jose mistakenly picks it up, thinking it is his own, and exits.
 The robbery is subsequently discovered and blame is placed on Jose.
 An angry mob subsequently drags him out to be lynched, despite his pleas of innocence, which Mildred believes.
-Jose is dragged off to the woods and a rope placed around his neck, and he asks for the chance to say a final prayer.
+Jose is dragged off to the woods and a rope placed around his neck.
+He asks for the chance to say a final prayer.

 The film then cuts back to Mildred at the hotel, feeling pity for Jose.
 As she comes out of her hotel room, she suddenly spies the Chinese servant hiding the money he has stolen, revealing that he is the real thief.
 She snatches the money and runs to the site of the lynching, arriving just as Jose is raised into the air.
 She causes the mob to drop the rope, and Jose is released uninjured.
 After she explains what truly happened and returns the money to the cowboy, the mob leaves to chase after the servant, leaving Mildred and Jose alone.
 As a gesture of his deep gratitude he gives her one of the gauntlets and swears that if she ever needs his help, he will come to her rescue.